westonrobot/robotics101/lab_sessions/lab8/lab.md

 Being able to identify objects is a very important skill for robots to have in order to perform tasks in a human environment.
 Hence, we will build on certain concepts learnt from the previous lab and learn the basics of creating a deep learning model that can be deployed on your robots.

 ### **Task 1: Google Colab**{: .label .label-green}
 For this lab, we have also prepared a Python jupyter notebook with sample code for how you can train and deploy your own model.
-Since most deep learning libraries are mainly compatible with Python 3, we will be using Google Colab to run our notebook instead.
+Since most deep learning libraries are mainly only compatible with Python 3, we will be using Google Colab to run our notebook instead.

-[Google Colab](https://colab.research.google.com/?utm_source=scs-index) is a free Jupyter notebook environment that runs entirely in the cloud service.
+Google Colab is a free Jupyter notebook environment that runs entirely in the cloud service.
 This allows us to access Google's computing resources such as GPUs for our deep learning needs.
 While there is the option to upgrade to a premium version with more feature and resources, the free version will prove sufficient for our needs.

-Go to the Google Colab site and upload the downloaded Lab-8 notebook
+Go to the [Google Colab](https://colab.research.google.com/?utm_source=scs-index) site and upload the downloaded Lab-8 notebook.
+To do this, you will first need to login into your google account.
 ![Google Colab Upload](assets/GoogleColabUpload.png)

 You should be able to see the notebook uploaded onto your Google Drive